Huddersfield Town fan sends £5 to goal hero Aaron Mooy after Man Utd win

 - From the section Football

-What do you do when you find a fiver but your dad has always told you "not keep what is not ours"?
+What do you do when you find a fiver but your dad has always told you to "not keep what is not ours"?

-You send it to your favourite player instead.
+You send it to your favourite footballer instead.

-That's what a young Huddersfield Town fan did on Saturday when he made the lucky discovery at the John Smith's Stadium.
+That's what a young Huddersfield Town fan did on Saturday when he made the discovery at the John Smith's Stadium.

-Town fan Adam sent the £5 note as a reward for Australian midfielder Aaron Mooy after his man-of-the-match performance against Manchester United last week.
+Adam Bhana, 9, sent the £5 note as a reward for Australian midfielder Aaron Mooy after his man-of-the-match performance against Manchester United last week.

 In an accompanying letter, Adam wrote that "Mooy can keep the money because he played very well and scored".

-The young fan explained that he had found the five pound note at the stadium and wanted manager David Wagner to pass it on Mooy.
+The young fan explained that he had found the five-pound note at the stadium and wanted manager David Wagner to pass it on to Mooy.

 Huddersfield director Sean Jarvis posted a picture of the letter on Twitter.